-In this video, we’re going to take a look at this December 2020 core update.
-Some of the things that you need to know and how you can really proof your site or make sure that your site is ready no matter what types of updates that Google is making.
+In this video, we’re going to take a look at this December 2020 core update, some of the things that you need to know, and how you can really proof your site or make sure that your site is ready no matter what types of updates that Google is making.
 On December 3rd, Google began rolling out the 2020 core update.
 Most of that impact was felt on December 4th.
-Now some of you may have felt that, or at least seen some of the fluctuation within the search results, looking at some of the early data from some of the big aggregators, this could be a bigger update than what we saw in May.
+Some of you may have felt that, or at least seen some of the fluctuation within the search results.
+Looking at some of the early data from some of the big aggregators, this could be a bigger update than what we saw in May.

 If we look at this data, this is actually looking at specific domains, and this is from Path Interactive.
-And if you look at that blog below and I’ll make this deck available, so you can click all the links, they aggregated all the data of a thousand winners and losers of this update.
-And these are some very interesting metrics to me.
+If you look at that blog below and I’ll make this deck available, so you can click all the links, they aggregated all the data of a thousand winners and losers of this update.
+These are some very interesting metrics to me.

 As an SEO, this is something that you should obviously be aware of and know that you need to be leveraging these platforms.
 We saw an increase in eBay and Facebook, LinkedIn, and these social media groups saw quite a bit of an increase over here in these social communities.
-And if you look at the big losers, one of the biggest ones was Amazon, a direct competitor in a lot of ways when it comes to shopping and exposure in that way, we also saw a huge drop in Pinterest, the CDC, which is really interesting that they have seen not big of a slide in their overall visibility and some of the other sites.
+If you look at the big losers, one of the biggest ones was Amazon, a direct competitor in a lot of ways.
+When it comes to shopping and exposure in that way, we also saw a huge drop in Pinterest, the CDC, which is really interesting that they have seen not that big of a slide in their overall visibility and some of the other sites.
 You’ve got some major news sites in here as well with New York Times and CNN, as well as the BBC.
-So this data is actually available.
+This data is actually available.
 She provides it for you.
-So go ahead and check that out.
-And you can look at it a little bit deeper, but I found that these were very interesting when looking at the domains of early winners and losers so far.
+Go ahead and check that out.
+You can look at it a little bit deeper, but I found that these were very interesting when looking at the domains of early winners and losers so far.

-There's some people talking about round two.
+There are some people talking about round two.
 Like I said before, a rollout doesn’t happen over 48 hours.
 It usually happens over a few days where you see high fluctuation, then you see it kind of mellow out and then you see some more volatility and then you see it mellow out.
-So expect this to happen probably for a few weeks.
-As you can see here, we were talking, in November.
+Expect this to happen probably for a few weeks.
+As you can see here, we were talking in November.
 Like are we seeing an update at this time, as you’ve seen the volatility spikes here happening quite a bit.
 You can’t sit back and say, “Yeah, it’s done.
 Google made the changes.
 I got to live with it.”
 We still don’t know the full impact of this yet.
-Rank Rangers, sees the big impact here.
-Also, a spike there on December 10th.
+Rank Rangers sees the big impact here and also a spike there on December 10th.
 And then once again, it was very warm on the ninth with the Moz cast, which can also help us when it comes to looking at the volatility of the search results.

 Let’s understand these core updates a little more, what are they?
 Google says that they designed them to ensure that overall they’re delivering their mission on presenting relevant and authoritative content into the search results.
-They also say that broad core update dates tend to happen pretty frequently, honestly, every few months and the content that’s been affected by one, it might not recover.
+They also say that broad core update dates tend to happen pretty frequently, honestly, every few months, and the content that’s been affected by one, it might not recover.
 It might not recover ever.
-That’s because they’re setting in new rules setting in new pieces of the algorithm.
-So you may never recover from a broad update, or you may make changes and you won’t see a recovery from until the next core update is released.
-So those are two things you have to think about when you’re creating content and building content.
+That’s because they’re setting in new rules in new pieces of the algorithm.
+You may never recover from a broad update, or you may make changes and you won’t see a recovery until the next core update is released.
+Those are two things you have to think about when you’re creating content and building content.
 This is why playing the long game with SEO is really important.

 Don’t take shortcuts, don’t create content for the sake of content.
 You may see some quick wins, but overall, you’re going to really damage your brand and the authority of your site and the ability of your site to recover or maintain quality search results.
-These are things that you have to pay attention to because these broad core updates, they can set your site back.
-And it can take months before you’re going to see the return of the traffic and you may never get back to where you were before.
+These are things that you have to pay attention to because these broad core updates can set your site back.
+It can take months before you’re going to see the return of the traffic and you may never get back to where you were before.

 What can you do about these core updates?
 Now, these are a few questions that I’ve taken from the developers.google site, where they talk about core updates.
 Google gives us quite a bit of information on what they’re looking for.
 Things like providing original information, making sure that we are providing substantial and complete, comprehensive information and description of our content.
 These things are very, very important.

 We also want to look at things like is our content insightful?
 Is it interesting?
 Is it beyond obvious?
 Are we adding value to people’s lives?
 Are we using trusted sources?
 Are we using clear sources?
 Are we saying, “Hey, here’s where we got the information and here’s why you can trust us.”
-There's a lot more of these questions that we can look through and there's tons of them on this page.
+There are a lot more of these questions that we can look through and there are tons of them on this page.
 But it even goes down to the level of, is it free from spelling issues and stylistic issues?
 Is it produced well?
-Is it sloppy and can kind of look like it was written quickly or too quickly.
+Is it sloppy and does it look like it was written quickly or too quickly?
 These are all questions you want to really be thinking of when you’re creating content, designing your content, designing your sitemap, deciding how you build this up, because it’s going to impact both sides of the coin.
-We talked about this on the channel lot.
+We talked about this on the channel a lot.

 It’s going to matter for the users who are reading your content, is it providing value?
 And then when you add structure to that content, is it going to provide value in that sense as well with structured data and linked open data and the other areas of our site that are also extremely important.

-Or add a rising tide lifts all boat.
-When you do that and you provide that value and you put yourself out there and you meet the user’s intent and expectations, and you establish yourself as an expert, you get some authority and you link with trustworthy sources, you become trustworthy yourself.
+A rising tide lifts all boats.
+When you do that and you provide that value and you put yourself out there and you meet the user’s intent and expectations and you establish yourself as an expert, you get some authority.
+When you link with trustworthy sources, you become trustworthy yourself.
 You’re going to see great improvements in the long run.
-Let me know if you have any questions on what we talked about today and as always, until next time.
+Let me know if you have any questions about what we talked about today and as always, until next time.
 Good luck.